kartik-v/bootstrap-fileinput/README.md

 This event is triggered when an error is faced in deletion of each thumbnail file in the `initialPreview` content set.
 Additional parameters available are:

 - `data`: This is a data object (associative array) that sends the following information, whose keys are:
-    - `id`: the identifier of the preview thumbnail container.
+    - `id`: the preview thumbnail identifier (or undefined if not available)
-    - `index`: the zero-based index of the file in the preview container.
+    - `index`: the file index/preview thumbnail index (or undefined if not available).
     - `response`: the data sent via ajax response (or empty object if not available).
     - `extra`: the output of `deleteExtraData` object.
     - `jqXHR`: the `jQuery XMLHttpRequest` object used for this transaction (if available).